cwolf1424/Crowdfunding_ETL/README.md

 Data for this project was from the provided project files.

-Layout for assignment came from starter file.
+Layout and markdown throughout for assignment came from starter file.

+Dataframe and document names were provided throughout.

+Export sections to csv were provided throughout.

 Specific sections using sources listed below: